Albany: One Commerce Plaza

 Additional Comments *Positions located within the New York City metropolitan area, as well as Suffolk, Nassau, Rockland, and Westchester Counties, are also eligible to receive an additional $3,026 annual downstate adjustment.

-Appointment to these positions is pending Governor Appointment’s Office approval.
+Appointment to this position is pending Governor Appointment’s Office and Division of Budget approval.

 Some positions may require additional credentials or a background check to verify your identity.

 Notes on ApplyingTo Apply: Interested qualified candidates must submit a resume and letter of interest no later than January 4, 2023 to the email address listed below.
 Please include the Box # (Box VCSM-DFSP1-10026) in the subject line of your email to ensure receipt of your application.
 Email submissions are preferred.